 Create the Perfect Profile.

-Think of your adult dating profile as your sales pitch.
+Think of your swingers profile as your sales pitch.
+Even if you are a couple looking for a single playmate or another couple the rules of dating still apply.
 You’re presenting yourself in way that’s making you of interest to others, so tell them about yourself and let them know what you’re looking for.
 Don’t tell people you’re a crotchety old a-hole that no one likes to talk to and that’s why you’re online.
-Tell people you’re a gamer, or that you like to hike.
-Talk about your love of microbreweries or your favorite book.
+Tell people you’re a couple that plays games together, or that you like to hike.
+Talk about your love of microbreweries or a favorite shared book.
 It can be hard to write about yourself, so write as though someone else were describing you.
 Or better yet, have a friend help you write it.

 The best way to make your profile pop, however, is to post an attractive photo.
 People assume that you’re posting the picture that makes you look the best, so don’t post photos that make you look like a sleep deprived troll doll.
 Instead, brush your hair, wash your face, put on clean clothes, pick up the laundry on the floor behind you, and take a great pic.
 While you’re at it, be sure to keep the kids, the pets, and the toilet out of the shot.
+It’s very important to show potential swinging partners that you are a individual/couple who will be a blast to swing with.
 This photo is their first impression of you – so make it a good one!

 Take it to the Next Level.